Set 94 · Study 1 / 5

 The workers in the car factory asked for fair wages for their work.

-Synonyms: honest, reasonable, equal
+Synonyms: reasonable, impartial, just

 Origin: Old English fæger ‘pleasing, attractive’, of Germanic origin; related to Old High German fagar